solidiquis/erdtree/README.md

 **Erdtree** is a modern alternative to the ancient [tree](https://en.wikipedia.org/wiki/Tree_(command)) command in that it:
 - offers a minimal and user-friendly CLI
-- respects `.gitignore` rules by default
+- respects hidden files and `.gitignore` rules by default
 - displays file sizes in human-readable format by default
 - traverses directories in a parallel manner
 - displays files using ANSI colors by default